Camping Near St George

 What are the camping fees in St George?

-Camping fees in the St George area vary depending on the specific campground and amenities offered.
-At Snow Canyon State Park, developed campsites typically range from $25-35 per night, while Sand Hollow State Park charges $30-40 per night for standard sites with additional fees for hookups and premium locations.
+Camping fees in the St George area vary depending on the specific campground and amenities.
+At Snow Canyon State Park, standard campsites typically range from $25-35 per night, while sites with full hookups cost $35-45 per night.
+Sand Hollow State Park offers similar pricing, with standard sites starting at $25 and premium waterfront locations reaching $45 per night.